 The FibreTuff I has similar properties to Nylon 11 or 12.
 The specific gravity of FibreTuff I is 1.05 g/cc.
 This filament for 3D Printing is user friendly and doesn't require extensive drying like other highly engineered resins.
 The FibreTuff is anisotropic, prints are stronger in the Z direction versus X and Y.

 It has been found that 3D printed FibreTuff medical grade filament can be annealed to increase physical performance in some cases beyond 10%.
-FibreTuff can withstand temperatures of 130C at 30 min to help establish better performance.
+FibreTuff can withstand temperatures of 140 -150C at 30 min in salt to help establish better performance.

 FibreTuff has now produced it’s biocompatible compound with ISO 13485 certification.
 The company will be able to produce filaments for 3D Printing to use in surgical guides and implants.
 FibreTuff has global recognition to produce the most advanced 3D Printed anatomical bone like models for clinical and pre surgical assessment.